-Where you are financially, right now?
+Where are you financially, right now?
 Here’s how to find out.
 We’ll walk you through key numbers and calculations to see where you’re on track, and what areas might benefit most from a few changes.

 States collectively hold more than $40 billion in cash and property from assets like inactive bank accounts and forgotten utility deposits.
 And the IRS is sitting on $1.4 billion in unclaimed tax refunds.
 Today we’ll run through resources to check if you have free money waiting for you—and how to claim it if you do.

 More than 8 in 10 consumers underestimate how much they spend each month on subscription services, ranging from on-demand video to diet apps to meal kit boxes, according to a 2018 survey from Waterstone Management Group.
 Worse, roughly half of those folks misjudged their monthly spending by more than $100.
 Spotting and canceling a subscription or two you don’t use can be easy money.

 You’re entitled to at least one free report every year from each of the three major credit reporting companies—Equifax, Experian, and TransUnion.
 It’s important to do that review, and we’re going to show you what potential issues to look for.
 While you’re logged in, we’ll walk you through the why and how to freeze your report to limit identity theft damage.

 Those credit reports from Day 4 are the basis for your credit score.
 You’ll find that three-digit number comes up a lot: Lenders use it to assess if and how much you can borrow, and at what interest rates.
 The problem?
 You don’t have just one score.
 Today we’ll go over how to interpret those numbers and improve them.